Bling

 Taking tomorrow off for some much needed sleep and I'm glad as I'm getting tired of tying eggs every night.
 Sadly, my vacation week is coming to an end and it's back to the grind.
 Now that it December, we're starting off the winter steelheading season and this is where we separate the boys from men.

-Elk Creek Steeheading
+Elk Creek Steehead

 Creek Critters